 Who can bring a claim for Constructive Unfair Dismissal?

 For most people, in order to bring a claim for constructive unfair dismissal they will need to have been in employment for a continuous period.
 Anybody employed by their employer on or before 5th April 2012, will need 12 months continuous employment.
 For people who started their contracts of employment on or after 6th April 2012, they will need 24 months of continuous employment.
 However, these are “general” rules.
 There are exceptions which make it possible for an employee to bring a claim of unfair dismissal if they have only been employed for a very short time.

 One of our specialist Employment Advisors would be more than happy to assist if you are unsure whether or not you can submit a claim.

 If you are constructively dismissed, you will be entitled to either: –

 - reinstatement (i.e. being taken back into your old job),

 - re-engagement (being taken back by your employer to a different job), or

 If you intend to issue a claim for Constructive Unfair Dismissal it is important that you adhere to the strict time limits.
 A claim must be submitted to the Employment Tribunal within three months less one day from the last day of employment.

 If you wish to resign in response to the way you have been treated at work it is also very important that you seek legal advice as soon as possible.
 You must not delay.

 If you think you have been constructively dismissed or consider that you can no longer continue as an employee at your place of employment, contact your nearest Ringrose Law Office.
-Offices in Boston, Sleaford, Grantham, Newark, Lincoln, or Spalding and ask for a member of the Employment Law Team.
+Offices in Boston, Sleaford, Grantham, Newark and Lincoln.
+Ask for a member of the Employment Law Team.